Status: Not Listed

-Conservation Status: Brown-headed nuthatches are declining due to the destruction of their pine forest habitats.
-Logging removes the trees they need for foraging, and fire prevention prevents new snags from being created.
-Therefore, nesting sites are limited.
-Another pine specialist species in the southeast is the red cockaded woodpecker.
+Brown-headed nuthatches are declining due to the destruction of their pine forest habitats.
+Logging removes the trees they need for foraging, and fire prevention keeps new snags from being created.
+Therefore nesting sites are limited.
+Another pine specialist species in the Southeast is the red-cockaded woodpecker.
 This bird is federally listed as endangered, and conservation efforts dedicated toward its habitat may provide benefits for brown-headed nuthatches as well.

 Unlike woodpeckers, which use their stiff tails to balance on vertical surfaces, nuthatches can hold tight with just their legs.
 This enables them to walk up and down tree trunks.

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More

 Urge Congress to stand up for polar bears and their young by opposing drilling in the Arctic National Wildlife Refuge.Read More

 Students ages 9-18 are invited to share their big idea through the "Every Elephant Counts" contest for a chance to win a trip to Botswana.Read More

 Get to know the amazing wildlife in your backyard and beyond.Read More